djlakhani/Recipes-and-Reviews-Reserach/README.md

 <p>The reason we have chosen difference in group means is because our alternative hypothesis has a direction to it, that is health and diet recipes take lesser steps to make.
 We have chosen to conduct a permutation test since we are analyzing two samples, health and diet and non-health and diet recipes, and if they come from the same population, this implies that health and diet recipes take the same number of steps to makes.</p>

 <p>The observed test statistic is the average number of steps for a health recipe - average number of steps for a non-health recipe.
 The statistic observed is roughly -1.38.
-We shuffle the column 'is_low' which indicates which recipes are health recipes every iteration.
+We shuffle the column 'is_low', which indicates which recipes are health recipes, every iteration.
 The following distribution of test statistics was observed.
 The line indicates the observed statistic:</p>

 <iframe
   src="assets/hypo-test.html"